zyj19970725/stat-605/group/group2/README.md

-# Please check the folder words or downloads words.tar.
+# Please check the folder words or download words.tar.